Cotton Fabric Types You Can Use To Sew Clothes With!

 Seersucker is a fabric that has a puckered surface and is traditionally made from cotton or linen. the surface texture is created by using different tensions in the warp and weft threads which results in the puckered effect.

-It is often striped or checkered, but can also be solid color too.
-Due to it’s lightweight and breathable properties, seersucker is often used for summer clothing – shirts, tops, dresses, shorts and skirts are frequently made with cotton seersucker fabric.
+It is often striped or checkered but can also be solid color too.
+Due to its lightweight and breathable properties, seersucker is often used for summer clothing – shirts, tops, dresses, shorts and skirts are frequently made with cotton seersucker fabric.

 That said it can be woven using heavier threads which results in a heavier-weight seersucker fabric.